-2. RATIFICATION OF SELECTION OF BDO USA, LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2012.

-FOR AGAINST ABSTAIN

-3. In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.

-This Proxy, when properly executed, will be voted as specified above.
-If no specification is made, this Proxy will be voted FOR the election of the above-listed nominees and FOR Proposal 2.
-This proxy also confers discretionary authority to vote on such other matters as may come before the annual meeting.
-The undersigned hereby revokes any proxy or proxies heretofore given to vote such shares at such meeting or at any adjournment or postponement thereof.

-Mark "X" here if you plan to attend the meeting. $\hfill\square$

-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.

-Date: Signature of Stockholder: Date: Signature of Stockholder:

-Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+2. 2.
+RATIFICATION OF SELECTION OF BDO USA, LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2012.
+FOR □ AGAINST □ ABSTAIN □ 3.
+In their discreti on, the Proxies a are authorized to vote upon such other busin iness as may properly come before the meeting. the above-listed before the annu at any adjournment nominees and F ual meeting.
+The nent or postpone OR Proposal 2.
+This proxy also undersigned hereby revokes a ment thereof. confers dis o specification is made, this Proxy will be voted FOR the election of iscretionary authority to vote on such other matters as may come or proxies heretofore given to vote such shares at such meeting or MAI RK "X" HERE IF YO OU PLAN TO ATTE ND THE MEETING. \square • • nt, please check the box at righthe account may not be submitted ate your new address in the address space above.
+Please note that method. \Box Date: Signa ture of Stockholder: Date: Signature of Stockholder: Note: or guardian, p such.
+If the signer is a corporation, please ntly, each holder should sign.
+When signing as executor, administrator, attorney, trustee orate name by duly authorized officer, giving full title as such.
+If signer is a partnership, (Ba ck To Top)